The Current AI Universe — What Leaders and Decision Makers Need to Know

 Example:

-A council introduces a virtual assistant on its website to handle routine enquiries, such as reporting issues, checking eligibility or tracking application status.
+A customer service organisation introduces a virtual assistant on its website to handle routine enquiries, such as reporting issues, checking account information or tracking order or request status.
 The assistant answers common questions instantly and routes complex cases to staff with a summary of the conversation so far.
 This reduces call volumes and waiting times, while staff focus on higher-value and more sensitive interactions.

 Benefits: